naher94/rehanbutt.com/_posts/2016-12-4-colorBot.markdown

 <div class="image-container" style="margin-top:50px;"><img src="../img/colorBot/personality.svg" alt="Personality"/></div>

 In order to create a better bot experience I wanted to make sure Jasper had some personality.
 I filled in a couple different traits to help create the right tone of Jasper.
 I wanted a colloquial voice in order for the user to easily connect with Jasper just like a close friend.
 Being fun, trendy and relevant.
 One example of this is using emojis in responses as an added personality tool.

 <br>

 ### Jasper's Fun Phrases

 #### "Awesome sauce!
 Give me one second."
 "Coming right up!"
 "Enjoy your Inspiration!"
 "You there?
 Wonderful colors await you!"
+"Happy coloring! 🎨🎉" "I'm Jasper your friendly neighborhood color master"

 <div class="small-12 medium-6 large-6 columns image-container" style="margin-top:20px;"><img src="../img/colorBot/workflowDiagram.png" alt="Workflow Diagram"/></div>